Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Experiments

 \Cref{fig:logpartition} shows the convergence of these methods for $\beta \in \{0.1, 40, 10000\}$.
 For $\beta = 10000$, the methods are in an optimization regime, where PC and MC follow the rate $O(n^{-1/3})$ of the corresponding upper bounds in \Cref{thm:pc_approx} and \Cref{thm:mc_log_partition}.
 Meanwhile, PC+MC follows the rate $O(n^{-2/3})$.
 This can be understood intuitively by noting that due to the linear nature of $f$, the PC proposal distribution will mostly propose points close to the optimum, such that the MC component can get much closer to the optimum than with a uniform proposal distribution.

-For $\beta = 30$, we observe a transition between an optimization regime and a quadrature regime.
+For $\beta = 40$, we observe a transition between an optimization regime and a quadrature regime.
 In the quadrature regime, the convergence rate of MC is the classical MC quadrature rate $O(n^{-1/2})$, matching the upper bound in \Cref{thm:mc_log_partition}.
 Meanwhile, the convergence rate of PC transitions to $O(n^{-2/3})$, matching the worst-case bound in \Cref{thm:pc_approx}, whose proof uses a linear $f$ for the lower bound.
 The combination PC+MC approaches a convergence rate around $O(n^{-5/6})$.
 This can be understood as the MC rate $O(n^{-1/2})$ combined with the \emph{approximation} rate (not log-partition rate) of PC, which is $O(n^{-1/3})$.
 The rate $O(n^{-5/6})$ can be proven formally using arguments analogous to the proof of \Cref{thm:upper_stoch_log} in \Cref{sec:appendix:stochastic_points}.

 For $\beta = 0.1$, we see the same quadrature regime rates as for $\beta = 30$, except that now the constant in the rate for PC is smaller than those of MC and PC+MC.
 This can be explained by an observation in the proof of \Cref{thm:pc_approx} in \Cref{sec:appendix:approx_algs}: Since PC performs midpoint quadrature, its error depends on the curvature of $\exp(f)$.
 Since $f$ is linear, the curvature of $\exp(f)$ is significantly smaller than the worst-case curvature when $\beta \ll 1$.
-On the other hand, the convergence rate of PC+MC depends on the \emph{approximation} rate of PC, which does not exhibit this phenomenon.
+On the other hand, the convergence rate of PC+MC depends on the \emph{approximation} rate of PC, which depends on the gradient and not the curvature.